SciML/Catalyst.jl/docs/src/catalyst_applications/ode_simulation_performance.md

 ```

 ### [Linear solver selection](@id ode_simulation_performance_symbolic_jacobian_linear_solver)
 When implicit solvers use e.g. the Newton-Raphson method to, in each simulation time step, solve a (typically non-linear) equation, they actually solve a linearised version of this equation.
 For this they use a linear solver, the choice of which can impact performance.
 To specify one, we use the `linsolve` option (given to the solver function, *not* the `solve` command).
-E.g. to use the `KLUFactorization` linear solver we run
+E.g. to use the `KLUFactorization` linear solver (which requires loading the [LinearSolve.jl](https://github.com/SciML/LinearSolve.jl) package) we run
 ```@example ode_simulation_performance_3
-using DifferentialEquations
+using LinearSolve
 solve(oprob, Rodas5P(linsolve = KLUFactorization()))
 nothing # hide
 ```
-Please note that this requires the full DifferentialEquations package (rather than just the more lightweight OrdinaryDiffEq).
 A full list of potential linear solvers can be found [here](https://docs.sciml.ai/LinearSolve/dev/solvers/solvers/#Full-List-of-Methods), however, the default choice typically performs well.

 A unique approach to the linear solvers is to use a Jacobian-free Newton-Krylov method.
 These do not actually compute the Jacobian, but rather *the effect of multiplying it with a vector*.
 They are typically advantageous for large systems (with large Jacobians), and can be designated using the `KrylovJL_GMRES` linear solver:
 ```@example ode_simulation_performance_3